Qrlew/docs/index.md

 guarantees on the output; and the query rewriting can be operated by a privacy-expert who must be trusted by the owner, but may belong to a separate organization.

+=> Suggestions MA
+Qrlew (/ˈkɜrlu/) is data analysis library that rewrites SQL queries into privacy-preserving variants using Differential Privacy.

+Use Qrlew if you want to bring privacy guarantees to your SQL pipelines.
+It is:
+- SQL-first: Qrlew turns SQL queries into differentially-private SQL queries that can be in SQL engines of any dialect.
+- Feature-rich: Qrlew covers the broadest range of SQL queries, including JOIN and nested queries
+- Privacy-optimized: Qrlew keeps track of tight bounds and ranges throughout each step, minimizing the amount of noise needed to achieve differential privacy.

 ```{figure} ./_static/qrlew_process.svg
 :name: fig_qrlew_process